timclemons/grhw/README.md

     lein run <file-1> ... <file-n>

 Each file provided on the command is parsed and incorporated into the initial data service state.
+Prior to this, the service will print to stdout the result of various sorting algorithms on the parsed data.

 To generate a sample data file run the following:

     lein genfiles >data.txt